thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/configuring-an-application/enabling-authentication/index.md

     writeModel
 ```

-## Configuring the identity provider
+## Configuring an identity provider

-To configure the identity provider, open the application's `package.json` file, navigate to `wolkenkit/environment/default/identityProvider`, and set the `issuer` property to the `iss` value of the identity provider's issued tokens, and the `certificate` property to the path to the certificate directory.
+To configure an identity provider, open the application's `package.json` file, navigate to `wolkenkit/environment/default/identityProviders`, and set the `issuer` property to the `iss` value of the identity provider's issued tokens, and the `certificate` property to the path to the certificate directory.

 :::hint-warning
 > **Choose the right environment**